someonesdad1/hobbyutil/project_list.rst

 | `shop/MachinistClamp.pdf <shop/MachinistClamp.pdf>`_ (1450)
 |   Discusses machinist's parallel clamps, why they're useful, and how to make your own.
 | `shop/cove.zip <shop/cove.zip>`_ (131)
 |   Python script shows you how to cut a cove with your table saw.
 Use this formula and method when it just has to be done correctly on a workpiece you can't mess up on.
 | `shop/cut.zip <shop/cut.zip>`_ (323)
 |   Python script that will calculate a solution to the one-dimensional cutting problem.
 This problem appears when you have a set of raw materials and need to cut a stated set of workpieces from the stock.
 | `shop/Demagnetizer.pdf <shop/Demagnetizer.pdf>`_ (237)
-|   Describes a simple demagnetizing tool you can make from scrap materials.
+|   A simple demagnetizing tool made from scrap materials.
 | `shop/density.zip <shop/density.zip>`_ (375)
 |   Python script to display densities of various materials.
 | `shop/DitchPump_pub.pdf <shop/DitchPump_pub.pdf>`_ (3009)
 |   Comments and tips on using a ditch pump to water your lawn.
 | `shop/DraftingTriangleTip.pdf <shop/DraftingTriangleTip.pdf>`_ (100)
-|   This is a simple modification to a 30-60-90 drafting triangle that lets you use it to draw 45 degree angles.
+|   This is a simple modification to a 30-60-90 drafting triangle that lets you draw 45 degree angles.
 | `shop/drules.pdf <shop/drules.pdf>`_ (892)
 |   PDFs containing some drafting rules that I've always wanted.
 You can print them at full scale and glue them to a chunk of wood to make some handy scales.
 | `shop/fits.py <shop/fits.py>`_ (6)